 - Action Girl: Is usually an assault-first tactician.

-- Adaptation Personality Change: Was hit the hardest with this in the transition to anime.
-In the manga, she was more serious and focused, but she was pretty distant from her peers and held men in great contempt.
-In the anime, she was given a fiery temper (pun intended?), and was more chummy and boy-loving, in stark contrast with her original characterization (and let's not get to what they did to her in the dub).
-PGSM showed her in her original character (though somewhat colder) and, from the look of things, she'll be like this in the Crystal anime too.
+- Adaptation Personality Change: Was hit the hardest in the transition to the 90's anime.
+In the manga, she was more serious and focused, but distant from peers and held men in great contempt.
+In the anime, she was given a fiery temper (pun intended?), and was more chummy and boy-loving, in stark contrast with her original characterization.
+PGSM largely retained the manga characterization, though made her somewhat colder.
+In Sailor Moon Crystal she is closer to her original manga personality, though up to the fourth act, she's a bit friendlier compared to how she starts out in the manga.

 - Aloof Dark-Haired Girl: Her appearance is a given, but she's much more so in the manga.
 In the anime she has a fiery Tsundere temperament, but in the manga she is serious and aloof.